knurtsysteme/node-heinzelmann/README.md

 node-heinzelmann
 ================

-The Node-[Heinzelmann](http://en.wikipedia.org/wiki/Heinzelm%C3%A4nnchen) is a loose collection of useful and useless Utilities written in JavaScript for [node.js](http://nodejs.org/)
+The Node-[Heinzelmann](http://en.wikipedia.org/wiki/Heinzelm%C3%A4nnchen) is a loose collection of useful and useless Utilities written in JavaScript for [node.js](http://nodejs.org/).

+For Installation type `npm install heinzelmann`

 ## README Contents